Empower first-generation success: 4 ways to strengthen family engagement in college

 Address the need for tailored information

-In contrast to continuing-generation families, first-generation families exhibit approximately a 21% contrast with continuing-generation families regarding their awareness of where to access information such as costs, tuition, and account services.
+Compared to continuing-generation families, first-generation families are about 21% more likely to struggle finding information about costs, tuition, and account services.

 “My father was illiterate, so he was not able to support me as a first-gen student in the traditional sense.
 These parents still want to be supportive and provide guidance, so how do we help them help their students?”
 Flores shared how providing a variety of types of content allows their viewers to absorb it in their own way.